 Dick Cattani / / Chief Executive Officer

-Dick Cattani oversees a company that under his direction has grown into an $800 million business.
+Dick Cattani oversees a company that under his direction has grown into an $850 million business.
 Restaurant Associates is widely considered the pre-eminent on-site food service company in the industry.
+Restaurant Associates delivers hospitality excellence to premiere clients in some of country's top cultural centers, corporate accounts, educational facilities and off-premise catering events in cities across the country.

 In 2002 Dick oversaw all of the food service operations at the Winter Olympics in Salt Lake City, Utah.
 The massive effort comprised fifteen venues spread over 5,000 square miles and served 150,000 meals per day for seventeen days.
 It was the first time in Olympic history that one organization was responsible for hospitality catering, concessions and athlete feeding.